d7networks/direct7-nodejs-sdk/README.md

 ## Contributing

-We welcome contributions to the Direct7 Npm SDK.
+We welcome contributions to the Direct7 npm SDK.
 If you have any ideas for improvements or bug fixes, please feel free to create an issue on GitHub.